silent-code/FollowMe-Project/writeup/writeup.md

 #### 2. Training Parameters: The next step is to specify the network's hyperparameters.

-Network hyperparameters for the Follow Me project include
+Network hyperparameters for the Follow Me project include the following:

 -batch_size: number of training samples/images that get propagated through the network in a single pass.
 -num_epochs: number of times the entire training dataset gets propagated through the network.
 -steps_per_epoch: number of batches of training images that go through the network in 1 epoch.
 We have provided you with a default value.
 One recommended value to try would be based on the total number of images in training dataset divided by the batch_size.